geoserver/geoserver-cloud/compose/monitoring/MONITORING.md

 This is the correct behavior!
 Each replica is an independent instance that:
 - Runs in its own container
-- Registers independently with Eureka
+- Registers independently with Consul
 - Has its own health status
 - Can fail independently